 Applications Now Open

 August 2-10, 2021: Online Summer Program (On a half-day schedule via Zoom)

 Fordham University Center for Ethics Education, New York City

 Funded by the National Institutes of Health, National Institute on Drug Abuse

 Dr. Celia B. Fisher, Director

-- Obtain continuous assistance in writing for publication, presentation and future funding.
+- Obtain continuous assistance in publishing, presenting, and writing grant proposals

 Mentored Research Project (MRP)

-Applicants must have: (a) a medical or doctoral degree awarded between January 1, 2008 and December 31, 2017 in social, behavioral, public health or related fields, (b) demonstrated scholarship in HIV and drug abuse prevention research; (c) no more than 10 years post-doctoral experience; and (d) meet requirements to apply for NIH funding.
+Applicants must have: (a) a medical or doctoral degree in social, behavioral, public health or related fields, (b) demonstrated scholarship in HIV and drug abuse prevention research; (c) no more than 10 years post-doctoral experience; and (d) meet requirements to apply for NIH funding, but have not yet received an R01 (Career Development K awards are acceptable).
 Special attention will be given to those applicants whose proposed research ethics plan includes drug-using populations.
-Applicants are strongly encouraged to review the NIH HIV/AIDS Research Priorities when proposing research topics.
-International applicants residing outside the U.S. & Canada may apply to the Institute as Santander fellows.
+Applicants are strongly encouraged to review NIH HIV/AIDS Research Priorities when proposing research topics.

 Award Notice: June 30, 2021